Handball: Crease

 The goals are surrounded by the crease, also called the zone.
 This area is delineated by two quarter circles with a radius of six metres around the far corners of each goal post and a connecting line parallel to the goal line.
 Only the defending goalkeeper is allowed inside this zone.
-However, court players may catch and touch the ball in the air within it as long as the player starts their jump outside the zone and releases the ball before they land (landing inside the perimeter is allowed in this case as long as the ball has been released).
+Court players may catch and touch the ball in the air within it as long as the player starts their jump outside the zone and releases the ball before they land (landing inside the perimeter is allowed in this case as long as the ball has been released).

 If a player without the ball contacts the ground inside the goal perimeter, or the line surrounding the perimeter, they must take the most direct path out of it.
-However, should a player cross the zone in an attempt to gain an advantage (e.g., better position) their team cedes the ball.
+Should a player cross the zone in an attempt to gain an advantage (e.g., better position) their team cedes the ball.
 Similarly, violation of the zone by a defending player is penalized only if they do so in order to gain an advantage in defending.